lsst/pipelines_lsst_io/install/prereqs/index.rst

 Platform compatibility
 ======================

-The LSST Data Management reference platform is CentOS 7-1611.
+The LSST Data Management reference platform is CentOS 7.
 This is the platform we officially develop, test, and operate with.

-Besides the reference platform, we generally expect the Pipelines to also compile and run under CentOS 6, Debian Linux (including Ubuntu), and macOS.
+Besides the reference platform, our developers and automatic tests regularly compile and run the Pipelines under CentOS 8, a variety of other Linux distributions, and various versions of macOS.
 See `LSST Stack Testing Status <https://ls.st/faq>`_ reports of building LSST software on various platforms.

 .. _system-prereqs: